saltstack-formulas/openvpn-formula/README.rst

 Notes
 =====

-This formula does not deploy certificates and keys.
+This formula does can optionally deploy certificates and keys, but does not generate them.
 This must be done manually or with another formula.